Yrsa Stenius

 She was born in Helsinki to architect Olof Stenius and actress Dorle von Wendt.
 She studied literature and philology at the University of Helsinki.
 She was chief editor of the newspaper Arbetarbladet from 1972 to 1978.
 From 1979 she was cultural editor for the newspaper Aftonbladet and was appointed chief editor for the newspaper from 1982 to 1987.
 She has written biographies of Jussi Björling and Albert Speer, and other books include Makten och kvinnligheten (1993) and Lögnens olidliga lättnad (2005).

-She died on 18 May 2018, 73 years old.
+She died on 18 May 2018 at 73 years old.